Delirium

 • hallucinations (seeing or hearing things that aren’t there) or delusions (false beliefs)

-Your doctor will want to find out the underlying cause of your delirium, so will ask about your symptoms and your medical history, as well as do a physical examination and blood tests.
+Your healthcare provider will want to find out the underlying cause of your delirium, so will ask you, your friends or loved ones about your symptoms and your medical history.
+They will also do a physical examination and blood tests.

 If you have mild symptoms you will receive treatment at home for the underlying cause of the delirium.
-If you have severe delirium, you may be admitted to hospital and receive medication.
+If you have severe delirium, you may be admitted to hospital and receive medicines.

 (iDelirium, 2019)